redstreet/beancount_reds_plugins/beancount_reds_plugins/effective_date/README.md

 ------------------------------------

 Double entry bookkeeping requires each transaction to occur instantaneously in time.
-In Beancount, that translates to each transaction occurring on a single date.
-However, it is occasionally useful to view different legs of a transaction occurring across difference periods of time.
+In Beancount, that means each transaction must occur on a single date.
+However, it is occasionally useful to view different legs (postings) of a transaction as occurring across different dates.
+Booking a payment to a different date from its associated expenses, is one common use case.

 For example, consider:

 ````
 2014-12-15 * "Annual Insurance payment for 2015"